ros-sports/rcss3d_agent-docs/README.md

 # Rcss3d Agent Documentation

-Repository for maintaining the Sphinx Documentation for ROS2 rcss3d_agent.
+This is a repository for maintaining the documentation for ROS2 rcss3d_agent.
 To see the compiled instructions, see our [ReadTheDocs Website](https://naosoccer-sim.readthedocs.io/)

 ## Documentation Maintainer Guide